amitmenashe1/amitmenashe1/README.md

 - 👋 Hi, I’m Amit Menashe.
-- 👀 I’m interested in a part time job as a software engineer/ full-stack/ back-end developer.
+- 👀 I’m interested in a full time job as a software engineer/ full-stack/ back-end developer.
 - 🌱 I’m currently studying Computer Science.
-- 📫 How to reach me: amitmenashe01@gmail.com
+- 📫 How to reach me: amitmenashe2@gmail.com

 <!---
 amitmenashe1/amitmenashe1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.